-Whether you’re visiting Thailand for holiday, work, study or personal reasons, you’ll need a visa and there are a number of different types.
+Whether you’re visiting Thailand for holiday, work, study or personal reasons, you’ll need a visa and there are a number of long stay visas in Thailand.
 In this Thai Visa handy guide, we break down which visas are issued for whom and what.

 Thailand issues a visa on arrival for many international passports, which generally speaking allows you 30 to 60 days in The Kingdom, which is fine for short holidays or trips passing through.

 Most other types of visas must be applied for and issued at a Thai embassy or consulate outside Thailand so that you already have it in your passport by the time you enter the country.
 It’s worth noting that consular officers reserve the right to refuse to give a visa and do not have to provide a reason nor refund for any fees paid.
-Also, the fee for each visa may be subject to change and it’s worth checking on your own country’s government website for guidance about travel.
+Also, the fee for each visa may be subject to change.
+Furthermore, it’s worth checking on your own country’s government website for guidance about travel overseas.

 Validity: Once issued, the visa is valid for three months (single entry) or six months (multiple entries).